Adwaitsharadmore/mooodify/README.md

 # mooodify
-Real time face emotion detector
+Real time face emotion detector using tensorflow and keras using adam algorithm